Information détaillée concernant le cours

 Location: University of Lausanne

-Ann Humphry-Baker has been teaching English for the last 35 years and specialises in English for Academic Purposes.
+Ann Humphry-Baker has taught English for the last 40 years and specialises in English for Academic Purposes.
 She was born in Edinburgh, Scotland and holds an Honours Degree in English and French from the University of Southampton and a Master's in Education from the University of Manchester.
-She currently teaches at the Centre de Langues at the University of Lausanne and the HEIG-VD in Yverdon-les-Bains.
+She taught at the Centre de Langues at the University of Lausanne and the HEIG-VD in Yverdon-les-Bains.

 Participants are eligible for reimbursement of incurred travel expenses by train between the city of their university and the location of the workshop (half-fare card, 2nd class).